-6 Guidance from the Diocesan Policy P15 on suspected abusers/known abusers and ministering to people who are known to have sexually abused children are located within our Volunteer Policy.
-This also covers all aspects of safer recruitment: inductions, training, role descriptions, complaints procedure, volunteer agreements etc
+6 The Sunday Club Volunteer Policy covers all aspects of safer recruitment: inductions, training, role descriptions, complaints procedure, volunteer agreements etc.

 - Don't scapegoat, ridicule or reject a child. - Don't show favouritism to any one child. - Don't allow children to involve you in excessive attention seeking that is overtly physical or sexual in nature. - Don't give lifts to children on their own, unless parental consent has been given.
 If this is unavoidable, ask the child to sit in the back.
 Volunteers should ensure they have the necessary insurance cover before giving lifts to children. - Ensure that where minibuses/private cars are used, there is adequate insurance cover. - Don't share sleeping accommodation with children. - Don't invite a child to your home alone.
 Invite a group, make sure that someone else is around and that the parents are aware where the children are. - Don't permit abusive peer activities, e.g. initiation ceremonies, ridiculing, bullying. - Don't allow unknown adults access to children.
-Visitors should be accompanied by a known person. - Don't smoke tobacco in the presence of children. - Don't drink alcohol when responsible for children. - Ensure that children know who they can talk to if they need to speak to someone about a personal concern. - Obtain consent for any images to be taken, shown or displayed, see section on photography. - Always share any concerns about a child or the behaviour of another volunteer with the Child Protection Officer (Anthia Page). - Record any concerning incidents, sign and dated and give to the Child Protection Officer.
+Visitors should be accompanied by a known person. - Don't smoke tobacco in the presence of children. - Don't drink alcohol when responsible for children. - Ensure that children know who they can talk to if they need to speak to someone about a personal concern. - Obtain consent for any images to be taken, shown or displayed, see section on photography. - Always share any concerns about a child or the behaviour of another volunteer with the Child Protection Officer. - Record any concerning incidents, sign and dated and give to the Child Protection Officer.